 A valid User ID for an Operations Console administrator must be a unique identifier that uses 1 to 255 ASCII characters.
 The characters @ ~ are not allowed, and spaces are not allowed.

-Note: Create an Operations Console administrator account for each Operations Console user.
+- Create a separate administrative account for each administrator, for example, create a separate Operations Console administrator account for each Operations Console user.
 Do not share account information, especially passwords, among multiple administrators.

 The appliance operating system account User ID is rsaadmin.
 This User ID cannot be changed.
 You specify the operating system account password during Quick Setup.
 You use this account to access the operating system when you perform advanced maintenance or troubleshooting tasks.
 The rsaadmin account is a privileged account to which access should be strictly limited and audited.
 Individuals who know the rsaadmin password and who are logged on as rsaadmin have sudo privileges and shell access.